mjkcool/mjkcool/README.md

 ### Nice meet you guys!
-This is my home, please take off your shoes here, haha *be in korean house*
+This is my home, please take off your shoes here, haha
 <!-- ---
 ### ⚡ Skills
 * Language